BrzozowskiPawel/SpaceShip/README.md

 # SpaceShip
 A simple game that imitates Space Invaders.
-Creator with the help of the pygame library.
+Created with help of the pygame library.
 ## Table of Contents

 - [Descripition](#description)